Toyin96/Toyin96/README.md

 I am Toyin Onagoruwa 🙋🏻‍♂️, a wannabe Software Engineer and Data Scientist.

-- 🌱 I’m currently learning Python, Java as part of my program requirements.
-Aside that I'm learng HTML, CSS, and JavaScript personally.
+- 🌱 I’m currently learning Python, Java, and Javascript as part of my program requirements.
+Aside that I'm learng Typescript, Go, and Rust personally.
 - 👯 I’m looking to collaborate on creating content for my blog!
-- 🤔 I’m looking for help with Python data science libraries and Java design patterns
+- 🤔 I’m looking for help with software design patterns and scalabilty
-- 💬 Ask me about Java, Python for data science
+- 💬 Ask me about Python, Javascript, Typescript and Node.js
 - 😄 Pronouns: he/him

 ### Connect with Me 🤝🏻